org-trello/org-trello/README.md

 # Use cases

+## Setup

 1. open an org-mode file

 2. Install the key and the token file (`C-c o i` or `M-x org-trello/install-key-and-token`).
 This will open your browser to retrieve the needed informations (`consumer-key` then the `access-token`) and wait for your input in emacs.

-*Remark:* This need to done once and for all time until you revoke such token.
+*Remark:* This need to be done once and for all until you revoke such token.

 3. Setup your org-mode file with your trello board (`C-c o I` or `M-x org-trello/install-board-and-lists-ids`).
 This will present you a list of your actual boards.
 Select the one you want and hit enter.